Risk and Resilience in the Health Workforce:

 This project aims to:

-- Identify effects of COVID-19 on women healthcare workers’ mental and physical health, and how this affects healthcare worker supply and quality of care.
+- Identify effects of COVID-19 on women health and care workers’ mental and physical health, and how this affects health and care worker supply and quality of care.

 - Explore women’s role in COVID-19 leadership and links with more gender-inclusive responses;

-- Investigate how measures to support health workers during COVID-19 may differentially impact women healthcare workers; and,
+- Investigate how measures to support health and care workers during COVID-19 may differentially impact women workers; and,

-- Provide guidance to decision-makers on how broader health system policies and programs can empower women health workers to improve health care and outcomes.
+- Provide guidance to decision-makers on how broader health system policies and programs can empower women health and care workers to improve health care and outcomes.

 If you are interested in participating in the project, would like more information or have any questions please contact Dr. Julia Smith, Faculty of Health Sciences, Simon Fraser University (firstname.lastname@example.org) or Dr. Rosemary Morgan, Bloomberg School of Public Health, John Hopkins University (Rosemary.Morgan@jhu.edu) Ethics approval for this research was provided by the SFU Office of Research Ethics.